ranking-agent/gamma-viewer/README.md

-# react-jupyter-widget-template
+# Gamma Viewer

-This repo holds the template for a Jupyter notebook extension that passes a JSON object to a React component that is then displayed as output in the notebook.
+Upload a Translator standard message into a jupyter notebook and view it in a useful analytic user interface.

 ## JS Setup
 ```